-When it comes to food, I will try most anything at least once or twice, and sometimes I’ll try it everytime I see it even if I haven’t liked it in the past.
-That’s lead me to eat some weird things like river snails, cow hooves and stomach, bull nuts, pig “mystery” meat, fermented anchovies, insects, hearts, ears, and the list goes on.
-To me, bull nuts taste like chicken.
-Honestly, I’m just glad my wife still kisses me.
+When it comes to food, I will try most anything a few times.
+Sometimes I’ll try it every time I see it, even if it has a history of grossing me out.
+So yeah, I’ve eaten some pretty weird things like river snails, cow hooves and stomach, bull nuts, pig “mystery” meat, fermented anchovies, insects, hearts, ears, all sorts of “chicken” stuff, and the list goes on.
+As an FYI, when you bread and sauté bull nuts, they taste like chickish (that’s chicken and fish mixed together).

 I approach food a lot like I approach life: an experiment.
 This approach has been liberating for me because it reduces the pressure to produce something perfect all the time every time.
 It leaves room for mistakes and for having fun.
 So while The Cooking Dish is my attempt to chronicle the good experiments, I hope you realize that behind the scenes I have eaten a lot of ruined and subpar food (I just can’t bring myself to throw it away, you know what I mean?).